The Corporate Governance Review: Netherlands

 - listing of depositary receipts instead of shares.

-The most common takeover defence is the incorporation of a protective foundation with a call option to acquire preferred shares.
-The shares, which are issued when a threat materialises, change the balance of control within the general meeting of shareholders and make it possible to pass certain resolutions desired by management or, in some cases, block certain undesired resolutions.
+The most common is itemised at (a).
+The preferred shares, which are issued when a threat materialises, change the balance of control within the general meeting of shareholders and make it possible to pass certain resolutions desired by management or, in some cases, block certain undesired resolutions.
 The Supreme Court permits the issuance of protective preference shares provided they are necessary with a view to the continuity of the enterprise, and are adequate and proportional.
-The construction must be temporary in nature and have the purpose of promoting further dialogue.53
+The construction must be temporary in nature and have the purpose of promoting further dialogue.42

 Dutch law accepts a number of deviations from the one share, one vote principle (see Section V.ii).
 Instruments that are typically used as a defensive tool are dual-class structures, ownership limitations and, to a lesser extent, loyalty shares.
-The listing of depositary receipts instead of the shares themselves is not allowed as a defensive measure under the Corporate Governance Code54 and its use by listed companies has slowly declined.
+The listing of depositary receipts instead of the shares themselves is not allowed as a defensive measure under the Corporate Governance Code43 and its use by listed companies has slowly declined.

 White-knight defences only occur occasionally in the Netherlands, probably because of the availability of preferred alternatives.
-Directors are typically appointed and reappointed on the basis of a rotation scheme, as required under the Corporate Governance Code.55 The concept of staggered boards, as far as we are aware, is not applied by Dutch listed companies.
+Directors are typically appointed and reappointed on the basis of a rotation scheme, as required under the Corporate Governance Code.44 The concept of staggered boards, as far as we are aware, is not applied by Dutch listed companies.

 vi Contact with shareholders